-whether the condition has been diagnosed or not in the three years (or five years if you joined this policy on or before 15 November 2005) before the start of your cover.
+whether the condition has been diagnosed or not in the three years before the start of your cover.

 Please note: when you joined, you may have been able to choose to include cover for eligible treatment of pre-existing hypertension and specified conditions.
 If this applies to you it will be shown on your Policy Schedule.